MrCapgrasEncountersaSecondhandVanity/MrCapgrasEncountersaSecondhandVanity/README.md

 </details>
 </div>

-# I WILL MOT ANSWER IN ATABOOK, BECAUSE AGAIN MY V[N ISNT WORKING. but i still can see what u writing to me
+# I WILL NOT ANSWER IN ATABOOK, BECAUSE AGAIN MY VPN ISNT WORKING. but i still can see what u writing to me